 “We’re all clear,” a woman called from the ship’s forward ladder.

 Mike slapped Joe on the shoulder and strode down the ramp.
 “Take care, kid.
 We’ll see ya in the morning.”

-On his first full moon, they’d driven him from the prison, their persistent glimmer rising, rising until the terror sent him panting through the halls and rushing outside.
-Only on the boat ride home, had Joe realize the emotions driving him into the night weren’t anger or malice but an anguished, frustrated cry.
+On his first full moon, they’d driven him from the prison, their persistent glimmer rising, and rising until the terror sent him panting through the halls and rushing outside.
+Only on the boat ride home, had Joe realized the emotions driving him into the night weren’t anger or malice but an anguished, frustrated cry.
 A cry for help?

 Even through the fog, the brimming moon crashed through the library’s double storied windows and filled the vast chamber with her alabaster glow.
 Joe stepped to the spiral staircase in the corner and found a spot on the steps.
-It had taken months for him to discover the library as the spot where he felt most attuned to their cries.
+It had taken months to discover the library as the spot where he felt most attuned to their cries.
 In a way it made sense.
 Where else could the inmates escape the reality of their broken lives but in the pages of a book?

 His eyes darted to the hushed whisper of footsteps.
-Or was it the rustling scurry of rats?
+Or was it the rustled scurry of rats?
 He sat paralyzed, like an actor who’d forgotten his lines; sweating beneath the spotlight as it riveted him to the stage.

-He pulled it out and examined the title.
 Read the old one, isn’t that what Lita said?

 A distant metallic clang echoed, echoed through the halls as he flipped open the cover and slowly began to read.
 Joe sensed their self-loathing and coveted rage break like waves of unshed tears; felt their relief like a parched man’s gulp of water and knew in their eternity of suffering he provided an outlet however brief.